cgeyskens/phd/image-analysis/synapse-counting/README.md

 `CRISPR-Exp4_IHC-Exp2_Brain-4_section-1_488-VGLUT1_647-PSD95_GPR37L1-gRNA_63X&3XzoomAiryscan_CA1_SLM.czi` \
 for the gRNA hemisphere

-Important segments of the filename, that is needed for the analysis are separated by "_", \
+Important segments of the filename, that are needed for the analysis are separated by "_", \
 we need from this \
 [0] = CRISPR-Exp4, \
 [1] = IHC-Exp2, \